 As we know, the language of the OSH Act limits the recording requirements to injuries or illnesses that are "work-related."
-The Act uses but does not define, this term.
+The Act uses but does not define this term.

-OSHA has interpreted the Act to mean that injuries and illnesses are work-related if events or exposures at work either caused or contributed to the problem.
-Work-related injuries or illnesses may (1) occur at the employer's premises, or (2) occur off the employer's premises when the employee was engaged in a work activity or was present as a condition of employment.
+OSHA has interpreted the Act to mean that injuries and illnesses are work-related if events or exposures at work caused or contributed to the problem.
+Work-related injuries or illnesses may (1) occur at the employer's premises or (2) occur off the employer's premises when the employee was engaged in a work activity or was present as a condition of employment.

 An example of this type of injury would be a diabetic incident that occurs while an employee is working.
 Because no event or exposure at work contributed in any way to the diabetic episode, the case is not recordable.
 This exception allows the employer to exclude cases where an employee's non-work activities are the sole cause of the injury or illness.
 The exception was included in the proposal, and OSHA received no comments opposing its adoption.

 Injuries and illnesses will not be considered work-related if they result solely from voluntary participation in a wellness program or in a medical, fitness, or recreational activity such as blood donation, physical, flu shot, exercise classes, racquetball, or baseball.
-This exception allows the employer to exclude certain injury or illness cases that are related to personal medical care, physical fitness activities, and voluntary blood donations.
-The were here are "solely" and "voluntary."
+This exception allows the employer to exclude certain injury or illness cases related to personal medical care, physical fitness activities, and voluntary blood donations.
+They were here are "solely" and "voluntary."

-Similarly, if an employee suffered a severe reaction to a flu shot administered as part of a voluntary inoculation program, the case would not be considered work-related.
+Similarly, if an employee suffered a severe reaction to a flu shot administered as part of a voluntary inoculation program, the case would not be work-related.
 However, if an employee suffered a reaction to medications administered to enable the employee to travel overseas on business, or the employee had an illness reaction to a drug administered to treat a work-related injury, the case would be considered work-related.

 An example of the application of this exception would be a case where the employee injured himself or herself by choking on a sandwich brought from home but eaten in the employer's establishment; such a case would not be considered work-related under this exception.